 Innopharma already works with 8 of the world’s top 10 Pharma companies.
 They have an existing suite of smart sensor & analytics products (Industrial IoT/Industry 4.0) to help improve the effectiveness, accuracy, and efficiency of the pharmaceutical

-development and manufacturing process, these include the Eyecon2, Multieye2, and their latest launch, SmartX.
+development and manufacturing process, these include the Eyecon2, Multieye2, and their latest launch, SmartX process automation solution.

 This newly funded product development is called SmartCrys, which offers manufacturing intelligence, process automation, and data analytics for the development of Active Pharmaceutical Ingredients (APIs).
 Following 6 years of R&D into the various pain